12 December 2018

 Funding coal, oil and gas projects

 Recently Westpac co-financed a $720 million deal to support the world’s fifth-largest coking coal miner Coronado Global Resources.
 This newly ASX-listed company supplies thermal coal via the Curragh coal mine to the Stanwell power station in central Queensland.
-The deal is expected to extend the Curragh coal mine’s life until 2038 despite global calls to cut coal-fired power by two-thirds in the next 12 years.
+Coronado’s recent contract to supply Stanwell until 2038 is expected to keep the Curragh mine going well beyond the 2030 deadline for OECD countries to stop using coal for electricity.

 A concerned shareholder asked what actions Westpac had taken to satisfy itself that backing Coronado and similar customers was compatible with a 1.5°C global warming scenario.